WebGoat/WebGoat/ webgoat/main/readme.txt

 	* Lesson Solutions
 	* Many upgrades and minor fixes

+RELEASES

+WebGoat-OWASP_Standard-x.x.zip
+    - Unzip and run version
+    - Includes java and tomcat

+WebGoat-OWASP_Developer-x.x.zip
+    - Includes standard version
+    - Developer version has eclipse and eclipse workspace

 INSTALLATION

 Windows - (Download, Extract, Double Click Release)

-1. unzip the Windows_WebGoat-x.x_Release.zip to your working environment
+1. unzip the WebGoat-OWASP_Standard-x.x.zip to your working environment
 2. To start Tomcat, browse to the WebGoat directory unzipped above and double click "webgoat.bat"
 3. start your browser and browse to...
 (Notice the capital 'W' and 'G')